n8n-io/n8n-docs/docs/integrations/builtin/trigger-nodes/n8n-nodes-base.googledrivetrigger.md

+---
+title: Google Drive trigger node - n8n Documentation
+description: Documentation for the Google Drive trigger node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # Google Drive trigger

 [Google Drive](https://drive.google.com) is a file storage and synchronization service developed by Google.
 It allows users to store files on their servers, synchronize files across devices, and share files.